 Adirondack Scenic Railroad

-One of the most popular of all New York train rides is the Adirondack Scenic Railroad, first launched in 1992.
+One of the most popular New York train rides available can be found at the Adirondack Scenic Railroad, first launched in 1992.
 Today, it operates two, unconnected sections of this former New York Central branch that once extended from Utica to Lake Placid, a distance of over 150 miles.
-Their operations include a short 10-mile section of railroad between Saranac Lake and Lake Placid, and another 50-mile section between the town of Utica and Thendara, where it all began.
-Plans for the railroad include hopefully reopening the section between Thendara and Saranac Lake, a nearly 100-mile stretch of railroad that operates through New York's breathtaking Adirondack Park.
+Their operations include a short 10-mile section between Saranac Lake and Lake Placid, and another 50-mile section between Utica and Thendara.
+Plans call for the railroad to eventually reopen the long dormant section between Thendara and Saranac Lake, a nearly 100-mile stretch that operates through New York's breathtaking Adirondack Park.

 Arcade & Attica Railroad

 The Arcade & Attica Railroad, based in Arcade, New York operates on trackage originally built and owned by the Buffalo, Attica & Arcade Railroad.
 The railroad also hauls freight with its train rides running between late May and December.
 They host several special events throughout the season.

 Alco-Brooks Railroad Display

 Managed by the Dunkirk Historical Society this display (with free admission) is located in Dunkirk on the Chautauqua County Fairgrounds, featuring a few pieces of rolling stock, including Boston & Maine 0-6-0 #444 (Class G-11b) built by Alco's Brooks Works in 1916.

 Catskill Mountain Railroad

-Another popular New York train ride is the Catskill Mountain Railroad based in Mt.
-Pleasant.
-It operates on trackage originally built by the Ulster & Delaware Railroad, later owned by the New York Central.
-The railroad moves freight when possible and still has plans to reopen the entire line between Kingston and Phonecia.
+Another popular New York train ride is the Catskill Mountain Railroad based in Kingston.
+It operates on trackage built by the Ulster & Delaware Railroad, later acquired by the New York Central.
 It travels through the beautiful Catskill Mountain region and carried a record year recently witnessing more than 40,000 annual riders.

 Central Square Station Museum